aklu0830/Hyperlink-Licensing-System/README.md

 - Now import the Java Library into your project (using Intellij for this).
 Go to File > Project Structure > Modules > Dependencies > Click ***+*** in the dependencies list and select Jars or directories.
 Select the import Java API that was provided by us

+- When making an artifact, follow this process: Add artifact, Jar, From modules with dependencies, and enter the name of your main class because if you don't the plugin will try to target the api's main class, error out, and then abort startup.

 - Next Copy and Paste this code into your onEnable() method

         APIPlugin apiPlugin = new APIPlugin();